 The right to object

 You have the right to object to the processing of your personal data at any time.
 This effectively allows you to stop or prevent us from processing your personal data.

 An objection may be in relation to all of the personal data we hold about you or only to specific information.

 The right to object only applies in certain circumstances.
 You must give specific reasons why you are objecting to the processing of your data.
 These reasons should be based upon your particular situation.

 In these circumstances, your right to object is not an absolute right, and we do not need to comply if we can demonstrate compelling legitimate grounds for the processing, which override your interests, rights and freedoms.
 To exercise this right, please contact mailto:rf-tr.AccessRequests@nhs.net

 Rights in relation to automated decision making and profiling

-The trust’s clinical staff use tools to help assist in you diagnoses and treatment; However, the results are always reviewed and interpreted by an appropriately trained clinician who will have the final say in your diagnoses and treatment.
+The trust’s clinical staff use tools to help assist in your diagnoses and treatment.
+However, the results are always reviewed and interpreted by an appropriately trained clinician who will have the final say in your diagnoses and treatment.
 The trust does not make any solely automated decisions about you.